| ARCHAEOLOGY

 The two sides met in the same competition

-but at an earlier stage and with an even wider gap
+but at an earlier stage and with an even wider gap in

-in status between them.
+status between them.
 Back in 1975 Villa were pressing

-for promotion back into the top flight and Chester
+for promotion back into the top flight and Chester were

-basement division.
-Both achieved league success at
+division.
+Both achieved league success at the end of

-a telegram to Chester congratulating them on their
+to Chester congratulating them on their elevation �

-elevation � albeit by 0.04 of a goal (This was the
+albeit by 0.04 of a goal (This was the sophisticated

 As we filed our way back to the special

-train on that January night twenty-five years ago,
+train on that January night twenty-five years ago, the

-a highly competent Chester team.
+highly competent Chester team.

 This time round the tie was a less